Valentina (drag queen): Valentina Post-Season 9

-During the Season 9, "Whatcha Packin'?", Hosted by Michelle Visage, Valentina explains that she references old Mexican cinema and telenovelas.
+During the Season 9 "Whatcha Packin'?", Hosted by Michelle Visage, Valentina explains that she references old Mexican cinema and telenovelas.
 She attributes this to being very in touch with her Hispanic roots and heritage.
-She shows this love of Hispanic culture through florals, color choices, and fabrics that have ties to Latin culture.
+She shows this love of Hispanic culture through florals, color choices, and fabrics with ties to Latin culture.
 During the season 10 finale, Valentina appeared via a pre-recorded video message to crown her successor for the Miss Congeniality title, Monét X Change.

 Outside of Drag Race, Valentina appeared in the sixth episode of the twenty-fourth season of America's Next Top Model, in a photo shoot challenge with fellow Drag Race alumni Manila Luzon and Katya.
 She played Judy Reyes's character Quiet Ann in a season-one recap of Claws.
-In 2017, she was the host of her own WoWPresents internet show, "La Vida De Valentina" which ran for seven episodes.
+In 2017, she was the host of her own WOWPresents internet show, La Vida De Valentina, which ran for seven episodes.